gupta-ji6/react-native-codepush-sample/README.md

 ### Plugin Installation (Android)

-> Refer the [documentation](https://docs.microsoft.com/en-us/appcenter/distribution/codepush/react-native) for other platform guide.
+> Refer the [documentation](https://docs.microsoft.com/en-us/appcenter/distribution/codepush/react-native) for other platform guides.

 #### Plugin Installation and Configuration for React Native 0.60 version and above (Android)